 The course focuses on a variety of prose and students writing personal and persuasive essays, opinion pieces and editorials, autobiography and memory vignettes, and travel pieces.
-Credits: 3 Prerequisites: ENGL 121 ENGL 220 Semester Offered: Spring odd years

 ENGL 339: Poetry Writing

 Students write poems and read the work of others, including fellow class members as well as established poets.
 The class works within a supportive workshop framework.